Wohi Khuda Hai: Pre-release

 In an official press statement, Atif said that he still don't think he has made it.
 Atif also dedicated the performance to his elder son 'Ahad'.
 Atif said in Behind the scenes video that when he would grow up, he'll listen to it and would become happy to see his father's rendition of hamd and hoped that this song will help his son to find his own way to connect with the Divine.
 He further said that he recited the Hamd from his heart.
 Atif added that he felt like it just happened; it was in his luck.
 God provided him this opportunity and it's His blessing.

 Views and popularity

-It has more than 400K views on YouTube in its first hour.
-Same as, it received 2.6 million views on YouTube within 24 hours..
-It garnered over 10 million views on YouTube in first two days of its release.
-As of September 2020, it had gained over 32M views and 43K comments.
-As compared to the criticism, it has 652K thumbs up and 18K thumbs down.
+It received more than 400,000 views on YouTube in its first hour, 2.6 million views on within 24 hours, and 10 million views on YouTube in the first two days of its release.
+As of September 2020, it had gained over 32 million views and 43K comments.

 The song became popular in India and was one of the top ten trends (trend on 8) on YouTube in India.